ecosensors/EcoDs18b20/README.md

 # EcoDs18b20

  Library for the DS18B20 sensors is distributed WITHOUT WARRANTY.

+ That library allow you to work with up to 5 DS18B20 sensors which are not on the same bus.
+You will be able to define the data line pin, the power pin for each sensors tanks to a configurtion file.

+ Additionnaly, you will be able to calibrate the sensors.

  You will need a pull-up resistor of about 4.7 KOhm between the 1-Wire data line and the 3.3V